Muz-TV

 Muz-TV (Муз-ТВ, from Музыкальное телевидение - Music Television) is a Russian music TV channel, broadcasting since 1996.
 It is largely modelled after western MTV and predates launching of MTV Russia in 1998.
 Muz-TV was founded by Sergey Lisovsky and Boris Zosimov.
 The CEO of Muz-TV is Zakhar Babin.

 In 2011, Muz-TV is owned by UTH Russia, which is, in turn, 49% owned by MTV.
-In 2024, Ivan Tavrin's Kismet Group agreed to sell media assets, including the Muz-TV and Yu TV channels, as well as the radio station Choose Radio, to a group of investors including Media Telecom (JV Rostelecom and NMG).
+In 2024, Ivan Tavrin's Kismet Group agreed to sell media assets, including the Muz-TV and Yu TV channels, as well as the radio station Choose Radio, to a group of investors including Media Telecom (JV Rostelecom and National Media Group).

 Muz-TV's format is Russian pop music videos, although international pop, hip-hop and contemporary R&B can be occasionally seen as well.
 There are charts for both local and international acts, voted via channel's website.

 Much like MTV, in the late 2000s Muz-TV became more an entertainment channel broadcasting reality shows, rather than a music channel.
 After the re-branding of 16 September 2012 "Muz-TV" has moved to a new frequency, changing the concept back to the "musical" On its old frequency, a new youth entertainment channel "U", which consists of programs previously aired on the Muz-TV (except musical programs), as well as new programs and series, both purchased and own production.

 On December 14, 2012, the Muz-TV channel became free again, and received the right to broadcast on digital television.